OzymandiasK/google-homepage/README.md

 First Web Dev project done following the OdinProject.com recommendations and recommended ressources.

 Main difficulties were:
--Understanding the importance of <div> tags.
+- Understanding the importance of <div> tags.
 - Differentiating between a Class and an ID.
 - Positionning elements on the page.